-This script is a trouble-shooting script for use when directed by support, e.g. in situations such as © 2010-2020 Perforce Software.
-Inc.

-server hanging, major locking problems etc.
+The /p4/common/bin/p4dstate.sh is a trouble-shooting script for use when directed by support, e.g. in situations such as server hanging, major locking problems etc.

 It is an "SDP-aware" version of the standard p4dstate.sh so that it only requires the SDP instance to be specified as a parameter (since the location of logs etc are defined by SDP).